jarenduan/ijw.Next/README.md

 It Just Works!

-#Repo structure
+# Repo structure
 folders:

   src: source codes.

   scripts: scripts for building or packing.

-  pkg: output nuget packages.

-  test: all test projects.
+  tests: all testing projects.